Skip to main content

 Overall, cocaine addiction develops because the drug induces an intense high with increased energy levels and alertness.
 A desirable level of happiness and extreme sensitivity to touch, sounds, and sight seem to outweigh the adverse irritability, paranoia, and angry outbursts.

-Dangers of Cocaine Addiction
+Dangers of Crack Cocaine Addiction

-Cocaine addiction can cause negative side effects involving brain chemistry and affecting significant organs.
+Crack cocaine addiction can cause negative side effects involving brain chemistry and affecting significant organs.
 The brain adapts to the changes made in brain chemistry and requires more substantial doses to achieve the same desired effect as addiction escalates.

 Heart, lung, and stomach problems develop the longer the addiction lasts.
 As the stages of cocaine addiction progress, the user finds it more challenging to sleep, which additionally creates cognitive and memory difficulties.